 Mango Chutney 40g

 Halve, peel and thinly slice the shallot.
 Peel and grate the garlic (or use a garlic press).
 Peel the carrot and remove the top and bottom.
 Grate on a coarse grater.
 Halve the red chilli lengthways, deseed and finely chop.
+Fill and boil your kettle.

 Boil your kettle.
 Heat a drizzle of oil in a large saucepan on medium heat.
 Add the shallot and cook, stirring, until soft, 3-4 mins.
 Add the garlic and cook, stirring, for another minute.
 Now turn up the heat a little and add the pork mince.
 Cook, stirring and breaking it up with a wooden spoon until browned, 5 mins.
-Add the carrot and Tanzanian curry powder, stir and cook for 1 minute more.
+Add the carrot and Zanzibar curry powder, stir and cook for 1 minute more.
 Stir in the rice.

 Pour the boiling water (see ingredients for amount) into a measuring jug with the stock pot.
 Stir to dissolve and add to the rice.
 Stir, bring to a simmer, then reduce the heat to medium-low.
 Put a lid on and cook for 10 mins.
 Remove the pan from the heat and put the mangetout on top of your rice in one even layer.
 Replace the lid and leave the rice to cook in its own steam for 10 mins.